-If you’ve been listening to electronic dance music for a while, I’m pretty sure you’ve noticed that “pumping” sound that majority of the songs have.
-Especially in house and trance you can hear how the volume of the pads, leads and bassline goes down every beat of a kickdrum.
-That’s sidechain compression in action and it plays a huge role in a modern dance music.
+If you’ve been listening to electronic dance music for a while, I’m pretty sure you’ve noticed that “pumping” sound that a majority of the songs have – especially in house and trance music.

-Basically a sidechain compression is a technique where the level of audio signal 1 controls the amount of compression applied to audio signal 2.
+Sidechain compression is a technique where the level of one audio signal controls the amount of compression applied to a second audio signal.
 That is how you create that – often called – “ducking” sound.
-In dance music it’s common practice to sidechain kickdrum to bassline, pads and leads to create that pumping effect.
+In dance music, it’s common to sidechain the kick drum to a bass line, pads and/or a lead section to create that pumping effect.

-In this video tutorial I will show you how you can easily create a sidechain compression in FL Studio.
-I’ve also attached a FL Studio project file (.flp) where the sidechain compression is all set.
-Download and open it and start experimenting.
-You need at least FL Studio 9.1 to be able to open it.
+In the video tutorial, I will show you how you can easily create sidechain compression in FL Studio.
+I’ve also attached an FL Studio project file (.flp) where the sidechain compression is all set.
+Download and open it to start experimenting.
+You’re going to need at least FL Studio 9.1 to be able to open it.